 Workplace Accidents, Knowing Your Own Rights When You’re Injured or You’re Ill In Your Workplace

 By Fern Easton.
-Last Updated 9th February 2021.
-Welcome to our guide on your legal rights after an injury in work in the UK.
+Last Updated 20th April 2021.
+Welcome to our guide on your legal rights after an injury at work in the UK.
 If you’ve been injured in the workplace, you will want to find out whether or not you are able to make a claim for compensation.
 Often, accidents that occur in the workplace are due to the working conditions and/or the working practices that are in place.
 All employers have a legal responsibility to provide a safe and healthy working environment for employees.
 If your employer has not managed to do this, you will be able to launch a personal injury claim to get the compensation that you deserve.
 So if you find yourself wondering, “what are my legal rights after an accident at work?” then this guide could help you.

 At AccidentClaims.co.uk, we have helped many people to get the compensation that they deserve for all kinds of accident claims, including accidents in the workplace.
 We have the experience and the know-how to give you the best advice and ensure that you have the best solicitor working on your case based on what has happened to you.
-Naturally, one of the first things you need to do when starting a potential claim is discover what your rights are.
+Naturally, one of the first things you need to do when starting a potential claim is discovered what your rights are.
 However, this is only one step that needs to be taken if you are to launch a successful accident claim.
 You will also need to seek medical attention, in addition to gathering as much evidence as possible to build a strong case.
 With that in mind, read on to discover all the facts you need to know regarding your own rights as a worker if you have been injured, including accident at work employers responsibilities and average payout amounts.
-If by the time you finish reading this guide, you’re still unsure as to your legal rights after a injury at work in the UK, please do not hesitate to get in touch with us.
+If by the time you finish reading this guide, you’re still unsure as to your legal rights after an injury at work, please do not hesitate to get in touch with us.
 You can do this either by contacting us online or calling 0800 073 8801.

 Select a section